astannnn/R2D2-FL-new/technical_report.md

 Local SGD training

-Weighted aggregation by dataset size
+Weighted aggregation based on dataset size

-FedProx
+2.2 FedProx

-An extension of FedAvg with a proximal regularization term to reduce client drift under heterogeneous data distributions.
+An extension of FedAvg introducing a proximal regularization term to reduce client drift under heterogeneous data distributions.

-These baselines serve as reference methods for robustness comparison.
+Both baselines serve as reference methods for robustness comparison.

 3. Noise Modeling

-To simulate realistic federated learning conditions, multiple noise regimes were implemented:
+To simulate realistic federated conditions, multiple noise regimes were implemented:

 No noise (0%)